-Castle Cary Museum is located in the historic Market House, a distinctive mid-Victorian building in the centre of town made of local Cary stone.
-The focus of market trade and other activities since its construction in 1855 when it replaced a much earlier building.
+The Castle Cary Market House is a distinctive mid-Victorian building in the centre of town made of local Cary stone.
+The Castle Cary Museum is located on the first floor of the building.